Azure/azure-kusto-python/quick_start/README.md

 ## Using the App for the first time

-### Using the App from GitHub
+### Prerequisites

-1. Download the app files from GitHub
+1. Set up Python version 3.6 or higher on your machine.
+For instructions, consult a Python environment setup tutorial, like [this](https://www.tutorialspoint.com/java/java_environment_setup.htm).

-2. Run: `python -m pip install azure-kusto-data azure-kusto-ingest`
+### Retrieving the app from GitHub

-3. Open `kusto_sample_config.json` and modify `KustoUri`, `IngestUri` and `DatabaseName` to reflect you ADX cluster
+1. Download the app files from this GitHub repo.
-4. Run the script
+1. Modify the `kusto_sample_config.json` file, changing `KustoUri`, `IngestUri` and `DatabaseName` appropriately for your cluster.

-### Using the App from OneClick
+### Retrieving the app from OneClick

-1. Open a browser and type your cluster's address, you will be redirected to the _Azure Data Explorer_ website
+1. Open a browser and type your cluster's URL (e.g. https://mycluster.westeurope.kusto.windows.net/).
+You will be redirected to the _Azure Data Explorer_ Web UI.
-2. Open the left side menu, if it is closed, using the Hamburger button
+1. On the left menu, select **Data**.
-3. On the left side menu choose _Data_
+1. Click **Generate Sample App Code** and then follow the instructions in the wizard.
-4. Click on _Create Sample App Code_ button
+1. Download the app as a ZIP file.
-5. Follow the wizard
+1. Extract the app source code.
-6. Download the app as a zip file
+**Note**: The configuration parameters defined in the `kusto_sample_config.json` file are preconfigured with the appropriate values for your cluster.
+Verify that these are correct.

-7. Unpack the script to your folder of choice
+### Run the app

-8. Open a command line windows and CD into the above folder
+1. Open a command line window and navigate to the folder where you extracted the script.
-9. Run `python -m pip install azure-kusto-data azure-kusto-ingest`
+1. Run `python -m pip install azure-kusto-data azure-kusto-ingest`.
-10. Run `python kusto_sample_app.py`.
-It will already be configured to your cluster and source.
+1. Run `python kusto_sample_app.py`.

-### Optional Changes
+### Optional changes

-1. Withing the script itself, you may alter the default User-Prompt authentication method by editing `authenticationMode`
+You can make the following changes from within the script itself:

-2. You can also make the script run without stopping between steps by setting `waitForUser = False`
+- Change the default User-Prompt authentication method by editing `AUTHENTICATION_MODE`.

-###Troubleshooting
+- Change the script to run without stopping between steps by setting `WAIT_FOR_USER = False`

-* If you are having trouble running python on your machine or need instructions on how to install python, you can consult the following [python environment setup tutorial](https://www.tutorialspoint.com/python/python_environment.htm) from _TutorialsPoint_.
+### Troubleshooting

-* If you are having trouble running the script from your IDE of choice, first check if the script runs from commandline, then consult the troubleshooting references of your IDE.
+* If you are having trouble running the script from your IDE, first check if the script runs from the command line, then consult the troubleshooting references of your IDE.